|Did this page help you? Yes | No | Tell us about it...|

 A list showing each of the trusted signers you've specified and the IDs of the corresponding active key pairs that CloudFront is aware of.
 To be able to create working signed URLs, a trusted signer must appear in this list with at least one key pair ID.

-An alarm watches a single metric over a specified time period, and triggers an Amazon SNS topic or an Auto Scaling policy if the value of the metric crosses a threshold value over a predetermined number of time periods.
+An item that watches a single metric over a specified time period, and triggers an Amazon SNS topic or an Auto Scaling policy if the value of the metric crosses a threshold value over a predetermined number of time periods.

 An allow results from a statement that has effect=allow, assuming any stated conditions are met.
 Example: Allow requests received before 1:00 p.m. on April 30, 2010.
 An allow overrides any default deny, but never an explicit deny.